Cutting It Close

 Photo © 2005 Roff Smith

-Gabriel saves the trimmed straw, below.
+The cortador saves the trimmed straw, below.
 He bundles it, ties it with a straw, and saves the bundles in a bag.
-If this hat needs any repairs, and almost all hats do, Gabriel will use the saved straw for the repairs so it will match perfectly.
-Later in the tour, you will see Gabriel doing the impossible, as he takes out a bad straw and replaces it with a new one.
+If this hat needs any repairs, and almost all hats do, he will use the saved straw for the repairs so it will match perfectly.

-Next: Gabriel washes and bleaches the hats before they go to the apaleador.
+Next: the hats are washed and bleached before they go to the apaleador.
 Next Page

-11. Gabriel washes and bleaches the hats go to
+11. The cortador washes and bleaches the hats go to

 111 Hekili Street, Suite A-293; Kailua, HI 96734 Ph: (888) 658-6500 Fax: (808) 262-7725 www.BrentBlack.com